ryan-haskell/elm-spa/docs/public/content/examples/03-storage.md

 ### Upgrading Home_.elm

-To gain access to `Cmd msg`, we'll start by using `Page.element` instead of `Page.static`.
+To gain access to `Cmd msg`, we'll start by using `Page.element` instead of `Page.sandbox`.
 The signature of our `init` and `update` functions will need to change to handle the new capabilities:

 Our `Model` no longer needs to track the state of the application.
 This means the `Home_.init` function won't be doing much at all: